MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 Custom search applications get results from all, or some, geo locations by specifying query parameters with the request to the SharePoint Search REST API.
 Depending on the query parameters, the query is fanned out to all geo locations, or to some geo locations.
 For example, if you only need to query a subset of geo locations to find relevant information, you can control the fan out to only these.
 If the request succeeds, the SharePoint Search REST API returns response data.

+**Requirements**

+All users in the organization must have:
+- access to the portal URL of each geo location.
+- the permission **Use Remote Interface** for all site collections and in each geo location.
+[Learn about permissions](https://support.office.com/en-us/article/understanding-permission-levels-in-sharepoint-87ecbb0e-6550-491a-8826-c075e4859848).

 ### Query parameters

 EnableMultiGeoSearch - This is a Boolean value that specifies whether the query shall be fanned out to the indexes of other geo locations of the Multi-Geo tenant.
 Set it to **true** to fan out the query; **false** to not fan out the query.
 The default value is **false**.
 If you don’t include this parameter, the query is **not** fanned out to other geo locations.
 If you use the parameter in an environment that isn’t Multi-Geo, the parameter is ignored.